nuxt/docs/en/api/configuration-servermiddleware.md

 **Example:**

-* Server middlware path: `/admin`
+* Server middleware path: `/api`
-* Router base: `/api`
+* Router base: `/admin`
 * With `prefix: true` (default): `/admin/api`
 * With `prefix: false`: `/api`

 ## serverMiddleware vs middleware!

 Don't confuse it with [routes middleware](/guide/routing#middleware) which are called before each route by Vue in Client Side or SSR.
-Middleware listed in the `serverMiddleware` property runs server-side **before** vue-server-renderer and can be used for server specific tasks like handling API requests or serving assets.
+Middleware listed in the `serverMiddleware` property runs server-side **before** `vue-server-renderer` and can be used for server specific tasks like handling API requests or serving assets.

 ## Usage